 - Boot image: Browse to select available Boot image.

-Note – The Run as high performance power plan option will be available for all types of task sequences.
+Note – The Run as high-performance power plan option will be available for all task sequences.

 When you change this performance setting in the task sequence properties, it might not affect any task sequence existing deployments.
 In case to enable or disable this setting for high performance –